odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

    ---
    zotero-citekey-types: betterbibtexkey
    ...
-   Forces @DoeTitle to be treated as a BetterBibTeX citation key.
+   Forces @DoeTitle to be treated as BetterBibTeX citation key.
    EOF